MaxwellWjj/homepage-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD student in the Department of Electrical and Electronic Engineering, The University of Hong Kong (HKU), Hong Kong.
-Currently, my research interests include **reconfigurable computing**, **hardware accelerator** and **computer architecture**.
-I joined the Computer Architecture and System Research (CASR) in September 2021, supervised by [Prof. Hayden Kwok-Hay So](https://www.eee.hku.hk/~hso/).
+I am a PhD student at the Department of Electrical and Electronic Engineering, The University of Hong Kong (HKU).
+Currently, my research interests include **reconfigurable computing**, **hardware accelerator system** and **computer architecture**.
+I joined the Computer Architecture and System Research (CASR) in September 2021, supervised by [Hayden Kwok-Hay So](https://www.eee.hku.hk/~hso/).

 Before joining HKU, I was with the School of Optical and Electronic Information, Huazhong University of Science and Technology (HUST), China, where I obtained my Bachelor's Degree.
-I was supervised by [Prof. Chao Wang](http://faculty.hust.edu.cn/WangChao/zh_CN/index.htm) in HUST.
+I was supervised by [Chao Wang](http://faculty.hust.edu.cn/WangChao/zh_CN/index.htm) in HUST.
 During undergraduate, I focused on energy-efficient neuromorphic computing and AI accelerators design.

-In leisure time, I usually read some suspense novels.
+In my leisure time, I like reading some suspense novels.
 Keigo Higashino is my favourite novelist.
 Besides, I spend my free time going swimming or hiking.
 Playing PC games is also one of my hobbies.
 I love many interesting games such as Dota2, City Skylines, Civilization series etc.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Wujiajun_cv_latest.pdf" "newtab" >}}resumé in pdf{{< /staticref >}}.